 That year, John became inspired by the Dubstep Allstars mixes and began figuring out how to play dubstep on tuba.
 He used Controllermate to control Ableton Live with a Playstation controller, and developed his first effect by the end of that year.
 He prototyped his rig regularly with free improvisation ensembles, mostly under the umbrella of Evil Clown Records.

 In 2016, Erik and John founded Nu Mouthpieces, which exhibited at the International Tuba-Euphonium Conference and the International Trombone Festival, and produced ~70 wooden mouthpieces that facilitate didgeridoo techniques on low brass instruments.

 In 2017, John enrolled in Brooklyn College’s Sonic Arts program and developed a live dubstep rig.
-John is currently working as a freelance tuba player, audio technician, recording engineer, and conference engineer in NYC.
+John is currently working as a freelance tuba player, audio technician, recording engineer, and conference engineer in Massachusetts.